 This is a resource that summarizes a few techniques for fixing common OpenStreetMap (OSM) errors that found their way into CityStrides.
 It is meant as a shortcut for those unwilling to navigate the OSM learning curve for the sake of a few edits, a more detailed write-up/guide can be found here.
-Please keep in mind that there is no process to reflect any such changes in CityStrides yet (as of July 2020), but it is planned and edits will be reflected once it is implemented.
+As of October 2020 map updates are being pulled into CityStrides, detail of the query can be found here.

 Head over to https://www.openstreetmap.org/ and create an account for yourself.
 To start editing navigate to the area of interest and hit “Edit” in the left top.
 Once all the desired edits (see below) have been made they can be uploaded by hitting “Save” in the right top corner.
 Keep in mind that OSM is used as a resource for many things besides CityStrides and that changes should be made in a way that reflects reality .